Best Colorado RN to BSN Programs

 Tuition and Cost of Attendance

 Going back to school via an RN to BSN program is more attainable than you might think.
-While tuition and fees will differ between schools, the cost for the RN to BSN program through Metropolitan State University of Denver is estimated at $10,201 ($284 per credit hour) for part-time students, and $9,630 ($267 per credit hour) for full-time students.
+While tuition and fees will differ between schools, the cost for the RN to BSN program through Metropolitan State University of Denver is estimated at $4,082 per semester.

 Registered nurses who hold a BSN have many more nursing options than those with lower degrees, and these options tend to be of a higher caliber.
 Emergency room nurses, pediatrics nurses, surgery nurses, and other specialty nursing jobs are within reach of an RN who holds an advanced degree.
 These prestigious jobs also come with a higher paycheck, much to the delight of most working nurses.